 My first read of the new year profoundly changed my perspective on memorization and the internalization of memory.

 I'm someone who is constantly documenting, taking notes, and writing on a to-do list.
-I find that my memory doesn't serve to recall information through a perfect lense.
-In fact, I consistently rely on things like Google Maps, even though I'm just picking up carryout down the block.
-After finishing, Moonwalking with Einstein: The Art and Science of Remembering Everything by Josh Foer, I realize that I'm deeply embedded in the culture that served as inspiration for this book.
+I find that my memory doesn't serve to recall information through a perfect lens.
+I consistently rely on Google Maps, even though I'm just picking up carryout down the block.
+After finishing, Moonwalking with Einstein: The Art and Science of Remembering Everything by Josh Foer, I realized that I'm deeply embedded in the culture that inspired this book.

-In the days of early Western civilization, people were reveled as great people of their time for their ability to rattle of facts, figures, and quotes from prominent literature.
-In modern times, we're rewarded for our ability to navigate an ever expanding web of information systems and technologies.
+In the days of early Western civilization, people were celebrated as great people of their time for their ability to rattle off facts, figures, and quotes from prominent literature.
+We're rewarded for our ability to navigate an ever-expanding web of information systems and technologies in modern times.
 Our praise has shifted from internalization to externalization of information.

 Diving right in

-What inspired me to keep reading, was Foer's commitment to experiential journalism.
-He unearthed an interest in the "sport of memory", while covering the U.S. Memory Championship in 2005.
-With the coaxing of Ed Cooke, a Grand Master of Memory himself, Josh sets out to see he can tangibly improve his own memory enough to compete in the circuit.
+What inspired me to keep reading was Foer's commitment to experiential journalism.
+He unearthed an interest in the "sport of memory" while covering the U.S. Memory Championship in 2005.
+With the coaxing of Ed Cooke, a Grand Master of Memory himself, Josh sets out to see he can tangibly improve his memory enough to compete in the circuit.
 It's one thing to write a non-fiction book on a topic that you've heavily researched.
-It's completely another to dive in head first and experience it for yourself, writing about the process all along the way.
+It's entirely another to dive in headfirst and experience it for yourself, writing about the process all along the way.